mazar-farran/hdc_firmware/README.md

     cd dashcam
     ```

 2. Setup a target build.
 The config files are setup to build both 32-bit and 64-bit images,
 though the camera SW only supports 32-bit at the moment so that is preferred.
+We also distinguish
+between production and development builds.
+See section below, but
+`raspberrypicm4io_prod_dashcam_defconfig` should be considered the default option.
     ```
-    make -C buildroot/ BR2_EXTERNAL=../dashcam O=../output raspberrypicm4io_dashcam_defconfig
+    make -C buildroot/ BR2_EXTERNAL=../dashcam O=../output raspberrypicm4io_prod_dashcam_defconfig
     ```
-    Alternately use `raspberrypicm4io_64_dashcam_defconfig` for the 64-bit build.

 3. Perform the build.
 With no ccache a rebuild should take about 30-40 minutes.
     ```